 Regional meeting champions

-VACANCIES: We are looking for two new regional champions for 'The North' and 'Wales' (working with the SW champion).
-If you are interested in finding out more, please contact Julia Hiscock (Wales) or Suzanne Richards (North)
+VACANCIES: We are looking for new regional champions for 'Northern Ireland', 'Scotland' and 'Wales' (working with the South West champion).
+If you are interested in becoming a champion in another region, there are often opportunities to role share with existing champions to share activities.
+If you are interested in finding out more, please contact Julia Hiscock or Suzanne Richards.

 Liz Orton (East Midlands)